-A 36-year veteran of the baseball business, Chuck Domino is currently the Chief Executive of the Richmond Flying Squirrels.
-He also serves as the President of Baseballtown Charities and President of Domino Consulting.
-Domino also has consulting and management agreements with several other Minor League Baseball franchises.
+A 37-year veteran of the baseball business, Chuck Domino is the Chief Executive of the Richmond Flying Squirrels.
+He also serves as the President of Baseballtown Charities and President of Domino Consulting, and Domino also has consulting and management agreements with several other Minor League Baseball franchises.
 Domino's efforts have been greatly recognized with his induction into the Reading Baseball Hall of Fame, the Pennsylvania Sports Hall of Fame and the Berks County Business Hall of Fame.
-Domino has won the Eastern League's Executive of the Year five times and the Pioneer League Executive of the Year award another time amongst various other recognitions and awards.
+Domino has been named the winner of the Eastern League's Executive of the Year award five times, the Pioneer League Executive of the Year award and has been selected for other various recognitions and awards.
 A native of Pittsburgh, Pa., Domino is a 1978 graduate of Mt.
 Lebanon High School, where he played baseball.
 He is a 1982 graduate of St. Thomas University (formerly Biscayne College) with a degree in Sports Administration.
 Domino resides in Richmond.

-2017: Domino played an integral role in the success of the Hartford Yard Goat's Inaugural season as a their Chief Consultant….as President of Baseballtown Charities broke ground on a $1mm Dream League Stadium for physically and developmentally challenged youth….continued improvements to the Diamond to enhance the experience for the fans.
+2017: Domino played an integral role in the success of the Hartford Yard Goats' inaugural season as a their Chief Consultant….As President of Baseballtown Charities, broke ground on a $1-million Dream League Stadium for physically and developmentally-challenged youth….Continued improvements to The Diamond to enhance the experience for the fans.

 2016: Continued to spearhead the transformation of The Diamond with additional fan amenities.

-2015: Led the Squirrels to the Eastern League overall and average attendance titles for second consecutive season….The Squirrels were honored with the Bob Freitas Award for sustained success in Double A Baseball.
+2015: Led Richmond to Eastern League title in overall and average attendance for second consecutive season….Richmond was honored with the Bob Freitas Award for sustained success in Double- A baseball.

-2001: Named "Small Business of the Year" by the Berks County Chamber of Commerce.
+2001: Reading named "Small Business of the Year" by the Berks County Chamber of Commerce.

-1999: Earned club's second Larry MacPhail Promotional Trophy presented annually to the top promoter in Minor League Baseball.
+1999: Earned Reading's second Larry MacPhail Promotional Trophy, presented annually to the top promoter in Minor League Baseball.

 1998: Named Minor League Baseball Executive of the Year by The Sporting News.

-1994: Recipients of the Larry MacPhail Promotional Trophy.
+1994: Reading earned first Larry MacPhail Promotional Trophy.